adrian-scan4sap/code-order-to-sap/README.md

-C# code to post a sales order to SAP Business One
+C# code to post a Sales Order to SAP Business One
 ---
 Brief Presentation:
 https://youtu.be/N51iXjOl5IU